-Employees required to administer or apply medication(s) prescribed by a licensed physician or substance defined by the Narcotic Control Act, shall be trained by the Employer at the Employer's expense.
+Employees required to administer or apply medication(s) prescribed by a licensed physician shall be trained by the Employer at the Employer's expense.
 Employees who have not received this training will not be permitted to administer such substances.

 27.6 Staff Confidentiality